 1 = An enabled change was detected on the associated pin.
-Set when IOCAPx = 1 and a rising edge was detected on RAx, or when IOCANx = 1 and a falling edge
+Set when IOCAPx = 1 and a rising edge was detected on RAx, or when IOCANx = 1 and a falling edge was detected on RAx.

 0 = No change was detected, or the user cleared the detected change.